 Reading tip: Shopify Markets vs Shopify Markets Pro.
 The comparison and what you should bet on.

 What is the alternative to marketplaces like the ones mentioned above?
 Your own online shop.
 There are many online shop systems that make this possible and we have already presented some in our blog, e.g. Magento, Shopware or WooCommerce.

 However, we would like to commit ourselves.
-As an e-commerce specialist, we have been well-versed in Shopify since 2012 and were one of the first Shopify Plus agencies in Germany.
+As a Shopify Plus agency we are already well-versed in Shopify since 2012 and were one of the first Shopify Plus agencies in Germany.

 Shopify is, in our eyes, one of the most innovative shop systems and commerce platforms on the market and enables retailers of all sizes to sell and brand successfully.
 The system, which was founded by German Tobias Lütke in Canada, is cloud-based and therefore a fail-safe, flexible system.
 Merchants who rely on Shopify do not have to worry about hosting, backups or version updates.
 There are already prefabricated themes that also work excellently on mobile devices, as well as a large number of apps to add individual functions to your own shop.

 Shopify and especially the enterprise version Shopify Plus allow 100% individualisation through custom programming and react quickly to new market requirements.

 Reading tip: We answer frequently asked questions about Shopify and Shopify Plus.

 Shopify Marketplace: How to connect your online store to online marketplaces